Pronycticebus

-Pronycticebus was a genus of adapiformes primates that lived during the middle to middle late Eocene.
+Pronycticebus was a genus of adapiformes primates that lived during the early to middle Eocene.
 It is represented by two species, Pronycticebus gaudryi and Pronycticebus neglectus, of which an almost complete specimen was found in Germany, and the Quercy Phosphorites Formation of France.

 Morphology

 Pronycticebus neglectus possessed what appears to be a grooming claw on the second digit of each foot like modern strepsirhines (Fleagle, 1999) and had a dental formula of 2:1:4:3.
 Pronycticebus neglectus has a petrosal bulla and a postorbital bar.
 Pronycticebus neglectus may have been a nocturnal or a crepuscular species, which is suggested by a relatively large orbital size.
 Pronycticebus neglectus has a relatively large baculum for a species of its size, which had an average body mass of 825 grams.